coreos/vault-operator/doc/user/vault.md

 1. Ensure that a Vault node is terminated.

-    Follow the instructions to terminate a Vault node in the [Automated failover](#automated-failover) section.
+    If a node has not yet been terminated, follow the instructions in the [Automated failover](#automated-failover) section above.

 2. Verify that a new Vault node is created: